immunant/c2rust/README.md

         brew install llvm python3 cmake openssl

-Finally, a rust installation with [Rustup](https://rustup.rs/) is required on all platforms.
-You will also need to install `rustfmt` (the corresponding toolchain must be installed already):
+Finally, installing the correct nightly Rust compiler with [Rustup](https://rustup.rs/) is required on all platforms.
+You will also need to add `rustfmt`:

+    rustup install nightly-2019-10-04
     rustup component add --toolchain nightly-2019-10-04 rustfmt